nicti/aa-standingsrequests/README.md

 This command automatically creates accepted standing requests for alt characters on Auth that already have blue standing in game.
 This can be useful when this app is first installed to avoid having all users manually request standing for alts that are already blue.

 Standings created by this command will not have an actioner name set.

+## History

+This is a fork of [Basraah's standingrequests](https://gitlab.com/ErikKalkoken/aa-standingsrequests).
+Big thanks to Basraah for all his effort in developing the initial version.